ColtenZimm/Challenge12-Employee-Tracker/README.md

 ## 🚀 Description

-With this applicaion, user can:
+With this application, user can:
 - view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
 -  showing department names and department ids
 - view all roles' job title, role id, the department that role belongs to, and the salary for that role
 - view a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to
-- view department infomation
+- view department information
 - add a role, an employee or a department
 - remove a role, an employee or a department
 - view the total utilized budget of a department—in other words, the combined salaries of all employees in that department